Kurento/kurento/source/glossary.rst

         inspiring for what the multimedia community needs: simplicity, openness and universality.
 Kurento is open source, released under LGPL 2.1, and has several components, providing solutions to most multimedia common services requirements.
-Those components include: term:`Kurento Server <Kurento Server>`, term:`Kurento API <Kurento API>`, term:`Kurento Protocol <Kurento Protocol>`, and term:`Kurento Client <Kurento Client>`.
+Those components include: term:`Kurento Media Server <Kurento Media Server>`, term:`Kurento API <Kurento API>`, term:`Kurento Protocol <Kurento Protocol>`, and term:`Kurento Client <Kurento Client>`.

     Kurento API
          **Kurento API** is an object oriented API to create media pipelines to control media.
-It can be seen as and unterface to Kurento Server.
+It can be seen as and interface to Kurento Media Server.
 It can be used from the Kurento Protocol or from Kurento Clients.

     Kurento Client
-         A **Kurento Client** is a programming library (Java or JavaScript) used to control **Kurento Server** from an application.
-For example, with this library, any developer can create a web application that uses Kurento Server to receive audio and video from the user web browser, process it and send it back again over Internet.
+         A **Kurento Client** is a programming library (Java or JavaScript) used to control **Kurento Media Server** from an application.
+For example, with this library, any developer can create a web application that uses Kurento Media Server to receive audio and video from the user web browser, process it and send it back again over Internet.
 Kurento Client exposes the :term:`Kurento API <Kurento API>` to app developers.